-While the two speakers might seem the same at first – they’re both introductory level soundbars that were released in 2018 – there are a few differences between them.
-To start with, the Shadow Edition can only be found at Costco and Sam’s Club.
-Take a look at the following chart to see what else sets the speakers apart:
+While the two speakers might seem the same at first – they’re both introductory level soundbars released in 2018 – there are a few differences between them.
+To start with, the Shadow Edition can be found at Costco and Sam’s Club.
+Take a look at the following chart to see what sets the speakers apart.

 Sonos Beam design

-Generally considered to be the starter soundbar in the Sonos line, the Beam is made convenient by its small size.
-It can be comfortably situated in front of televisions measuring from 32 to 40-plus inches – we’ve tried it out on both sizes.
+Generally considered the starter soundbar in the Sonos line, the Beam is made convenient by its small size.
+It can comfortably be situated in front of televisions measuring 32 to 40-plus inches – we’ve tried it out on both sizes.

 The Sonos Beam is just a fraction of the size of its big brother, the Playbar, with measurements of 650mm X 100mm X 68.5mm.
 The Beam is 60% smaller – as is its cost – and it also has the added benefit of HDMI connectivity.